 4.3.
-3.3.
 Nuclear Regulatory Commission License Renewal and Senate Bill 846 Loan

 Section 712.8(c)(2)(C) allows the Commission to establish earlier retirement dates for Diablo Canyon if the \$1.4 billion loan authorized under SB 846 is terminated.
 In addition, Section 712.8(c)(1)(B) specifies the Commission must establish earlier retirement dates if the SB 846 loan is terminated.
 Meanwhile, Section 712.8(c)(2)(E) conditions any extension of operations at Diablo Canyon upon continued authorization to operate by the NRC.
-In the event the NRC does not extend the current expiration dates or renews the licenses for Diablo Canyon Unit 1 or Unit 2 for a shorter period of time, the Commission must modify its orders to direct a retirement date that is consistent with the NRC's license expiration date. $\frac{149154}{1}$
+In the event the NRC does not extend the current expiration dates or renews the licenses for Diablo Canyon Unit 1 or Unit 2 for a shorter period of time, the Commission must modify its orders to direct a retirement date that is consistent with the NRC's license expiration date.154

-At the time of this decision the \$1.4 billion SB 846 loan has not been terminated.
-Further, as noted previously, the NRC has allowed Diablo Canyon to continue to operate past the current license expiration dates, provided PG&E submits a new license renewal application by the end of 2023 and satisfies various regulatory requirements at the federal and state levels.
-PG&E's license renewal application to the NRC is expected to be was recently submitted by the end of on November 7, 2023, while the NRC's review process and timeline hashave yet to be determined.
-152157
+At the time of this decision the \$1.4 billion SB 846 loan has not been terminated.155 Further, as noted previously, the NRC has allowed Diablo Canyon to continue to operate past the current license expiration dates, provided PG&E submits a new license renewal application by the end of 2023 and satisfies various regulatory requirements at the federal and state levels.156 PG&E's license renewal application to the NRC was recently submitted on November 7, 2023, while the NRC's review process and timeline have yet to be determined.157